nuts-foundation/nuts-node/docs/pages/technology/security_model.rst

 - External API clients:
    - Remote client application
-   - IRMA mobile app
 - Internal API clients:
    - Client application and administrative system
    - Monitoring system
-- Reverse proxy for HTTP and gRPC traffic (terminates TLS)
+- Reverse proxy for HTTPS (terminates TLS)
 - Nuts Node
 - Data stores:
-   - Network data
+   - SQL database
    - Private key storage

-External actors are remote Nuts nodes, remote applications and IRMA mobile devices.
+External actors are remote Nuts nodes and remote applications.
-Remote Nuts nodes and remote applications require a trusted TLS client certificate, which makes an attack complex: you need to either steal an organizations certificate (very hard), or buy a certificate using your own name (accountable, expensive, and time-consuming, depending on the certificate).
-Then, when the attacker is identified, the certificate can be banned and the legal entity (holder of the certificate) could be held accountable.

-The IRMA mobile app is different; it does not get authenticated, so attacks can come from anywhere/anyone.
-Since there are no authentication credentials that can be revoked, attackers can only be stopped by blocking IP addresses or other typical (D)DoS mitigation techniques.
+The Nuts node depends on a correct reverse proxy configuration to protect against external threats.
+All endpoints that are published by the node always use HTTPS.
 The Nuts node itself does not protect against DoS attacks; the proxy infrastructure routing external traffic to the node will have to protect against this.

 Internal threats